The Handmaid's Tale

 An update:

-Many of the criticisms expressed here, especially over putting Gilead in historical context and showing the women fighting back, are addressed in the much later sequel, The Testaments (2019)
+Many of the criticisms expressed here, especially over not putting Gilead in historical context or showing the women fighting back, are addressed in the much later sequel, The Testaments (2019)

 Three women, two in Gilead and one in Canada, narrate their resistance struggles in this Booker-winning novel.
 Strong story lines distinguish the sequel from the original.
 They engage and provide much needed hope after the dismally uncertain conclusion of the first book.